styinx/fasturss17/README.md

 - ___name___: Name of the microservice
 - ___instances___: Number of instances of this microservice
 - ___capacity___: CPU capacity of _each_ instance in Mhz
-- ___patterns___: Array of resilience patterns that are implemented in this microservices.
-For now the simulator can simulate the _Thread Pool_ and _Thread Queue_ patterns
+- ___patterns___: Array of resilience patterns that are implemented in this microservice.
+The array contains objects which hold information about the respective resilience pattern
+	- ___name___: The name of the pattern.
+As of now the only supported pattern is _thread pool_
+	- ___arguments___: An array which contains parameters about the pattern
 - ___operations___: Array which holds objects which contain information about the different operations that this microservice can perform
 	- ___name___: Name of the operation
 	- ___demand___: CPU demand of this operation in Mhz